Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 The trade for Pemmican was a significant factor in the birth of the Metis community.
 Multiple packs of Pemmican would be traded north and stored at the major fur posts, such as Edmonton House, Fort Alexander, Fort Garry, Norway House, and Cumberland House.

-Alexander Mackenzie in 1793, Robert Peary, an explorer in the North Pole from 1886 to 1909, and Ernest Shackleton from 1914 to 1916 in the Antarctic.
-Meanwhile, the British troops relied on Pemmican during the Second Boer War of Great Britain and the South African Republic from 1899 to 1902.
-It can last many days, and the troops can march for 36 hours (3 days) before someone dies from hunger.
+Meanwhile, the British troops relied on Pemmican during the Second Boer War between Great Britain and the South African Republic from 1899 to 1902.
+The war lasted many days, and the troops could march for 36 hours (three days) before someone died from hunger.

 Ingredients and Traditional Preparation of Pemmican